swiftlang/swift/docs/StringDesign.rst

    been normalized, thus speeding up comparison operations.

-.. [#elements] Since ``String`` is locale-agnostic_, its elements are determined using Unicode's default, “un-tailored” segmentation_ algorithm.
+.. [#elements] Since ``String`` is locale-agnostic_, its elements are determined using Unicode's default, "un-tailored" segmentation_ algorithm.